Athena-ins/athena-contracts/README.audit.md

 This document is intended as a support for your auditing process.

-Our support resources are limited at the time but we are working on improving them.
+Our documentation is minimal at this time but we are working on improving it.
 In the meantime, contact us through message or calls if you want more details regarding a specific issue.

 To contact me: